 • severe chronic disease of a neuro-allergic nature;

 • the patient is concerned about skin reactions: peeling of the epidermis, itching, redness, crusts, weeping.
-Papules appear, serous wells form after opening, secondary infection often develops;
+Papules appear, after opening, serous wells form, and secondary infection often develops;

 • frequent stress, weak immunity, chronic pathologies, increase symptoms;

-• during the calm period, acute symptoms are almost imperceptible, the epidermis thickens, a specific skin pattern appears, the skin is slightly flaky;
+• during the calm period, acute symptoms are practically unnoticeable, the epidermis thickens, a specific skin pattern appears, and the skin slightly peels off;

 • treatment is long and not always successful;